tetunori/p5MovRec/README.md

 ```

 ### On Movie Quality
-Please refer to the following [Tips]() later.
+Please refer to the following [Tips](https://github.com/tetunori/p5MovRec#tips) later.

 # For more high quality and fine tuning.
 Since the simple usecase above is specialized for Twitter, it is simple and has chosen the `h264` codec.
 On the other hand, this tool also supports `vp9` codec, which can further improve the movie quality.
-It also allows you to fine-tune the timing and proceduere of start/end the recording and the parameters, so I will introduce those as well.
+It also allows you to fine-tune the timing and procedure of start/stop the recording and the parameters, so I will introduce those as well.

 ## Import library
 Just insert 2 scripts after `p5.js` script in your `<head>`.
 Be carefull about **the URL is defferent** from the basic one.